 And the foundation for this new outreach tactic is to use your own social media channels and die-hard fans to build the hype you crave through carefully crafted online content.
 Yes, there is still a crucial role for PR to play in publicizing your event, but when you have more engaged social media followers than the blogs writing about your event, it’s time to start adjusting your focus, building your our brand, and putting more money into content than PR.

-No One Reads Press Releases
+(Almost) No One In Music Reads Press Releases

-It’s a much-harked joke amongst music journalists that they don’t read press releases anymore.
 Many refuse to even open an email from publicists to avoid the thirsty follow-ups.
 There is valuable information being conveyed in a press release, but with every journalist having their inbox overflowing with unread emails about artists, festivals and events, you should know that your emails are being lost in a tide of oversaturation.

 You Don’t Have to Beg Journalists to Tell Your Story

 While there is no question that high-profile journalists at major outlets bring a level of prestige and cultural value to the perception of your event, you shouldn’t expect a feature on your festival buried on the Huffington Post Facebook page to shift any tickets.
 Given how passionately the fans love the festivals that they attended, as well as the wealth of user generated content and high levels of engagement, bringing in the right content specialist to help you tell the story of your event will greatly elevate your brand image and staying power.
 Hiring an in-house team like Goldenvoice or Insomniac isn’t exactly a viable option for most festivals, but you can outsource to the right team or experienced storyteller and start really investing in your own narrative, as opposed to pinning all of your hopes on the PR machine.

 A Solid Lineup or Announcement Can Build Online Hype

 Yes, you’ll likely need a couple of press releases falling into the right laps, but the days of old media and journalistic standards have been swept away by the rapid shift towards digital.
 The democratization of news and information has allowed anyone with a smartphone to become a publisher.
 Of course, there are major drawbacks to this, but the upside is that information can spread much faster than it once did, and the source of that information can be your own social platforms.

 Your Social Reach is Probably Better Than the Blogs

 The result is that you’re building a family of connections, encouraging friends to bring friends and the resulting network will be felt at your event.
 These call-to-actions can often fall flat on blogs because it lacks the same emotional appeal.
 When you put focus into building engagement on your own social pages or website, you’ll be able to get your message out there in your own unique way.
 Publicity is a valuable commodity, and some publicists are hungry, creative and will go the extra mile to make sure you are getting what you want.
 But an increasing number are doing the bare minimum – sending press releases and calling it a day.